 Lithium Timing and Why Now?:

 Tesla Motors (NASDAQ: TSLA) is driving the current lithium boom in Nevada with the construction of a Gigafactory, a large-scale lithium-ion battery facility outside of Sparks Nevada.
-Market speculations of the likely construction of additional large-scale lithium battery factories in the region appears based on the potential of lithium batteries as all purposed energy storage units that are highly scalable.
+Market speculations of the construction of additional large-scale lithium battery factories are based on the potential of lithium batteries as an all purpose energy storage unit that are highly scalable.